A Java™ Parallel Calamity

 Why is this a problem?

 The complexity required to make submission queues function borders on unsoundness.
 There hasn’t been an uglier pile of spaghetti code since the 1960’s.
 It may seem trivial reading this description here, but the coordination required between threads in a lock-free environment searching multiple queues is anything but inconsequential.
 The proof is in the code.
-The current version for JDK1.8 is in the currency interest list for jsr166e.
+The current version for JDK1.8 is in the pre-release source code.

 Worker threads must wake up and go looking for work.